ibm-cloud-docs/Backup/exchange-plugin.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Getting started with the Exchange plug-in
+# Getting started with {{site.data.keyword.backup_notm}} Exchange plug-in
 {: #Exchangeplugin}

+Protect Microsoft Exchange databases with {{site.data.keyword.backup_notm}} Exchange plug-in to back up and restore databases through the Cloud Backup Portal.
+{: shortdesc}

 The Exchange plug-in can be installed with the Windows Agent on the host.
-Through the Cloud Backup Portal, you can configure jobs, back up Exchange databases to a secure, remote vault, and restore Exchange databases.
 The plug-in integrates into the existing architecture.
-{: shortdesc}

 The plug-in provides the following capabilities:
 - Ability to back up and restore MS Exchange databases.